thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 Apart from Merge Debt, there are other non-negligible costs introduced by feature branching.

-- Automated tests need to be executed twice: once the branch and one more time on mainline at merge time after integrating the branch.
+- Automated tests need to be executed twice: once on the branch and one more time on mainline at merge time after integrating the branch.
 - Also manual exploratory testing happens twice.
-- Branches introduce batch-work, which in turn introduce inventory and as we have seen before inventory is money stuck into the system.
+- Branches introduce batch-work, which in turn introduces inventory and as we have seen before inventory is money stuck into the system.
 - Branches introduce higher risks due to deferred feedback and bigger changesets.
 The longer we defer, the greater the risk that something bad will happen.

 ### It creates cognitive overload